dankuck/vue-easeljs/README-draft.md

     width="400"
 />

-Don't worry if there's no change.
+There's no change yet, that's ok.

-Our first step was to add an `easel-sprite-sheet` which holds information about the image we'll use for our sprites.
-This time we're using an image called lastguardian-all.png.
+This step was to add an `easel-sprite-sheet` which holds information about the image we'll use for our sprites.
+We're using an image called lastguardian-all.png.

 <img src="https://www.dankuck.com/vue-easeljs/images/lastguardian-all.png"
     width="400"
 />

 It's full of all the characters and positions we might want to use.
-Each position, or frame, is 32px wide and 32px tall.
+We used the `frames` attribute to let the `easel-sprite-sheet` know that each position, or frame, is 32px wide and 32px tall.

 We've got a sprite sheet, but we need a sprite to use it with: